sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - **name**<br>
     Name that will be used as the resource ID (name).
 - **options**<br>
-    The resource options listed in dictionary format, one option per line.<br>Requires the mandatory options for the particular stonith resource agent to be defined, otherwise the setup will fail.
+    The resource options listed in dictionary format, one option per line.<br>Requires the mandatory options for the particular stonith resource agent to be defined, otherwise the setup will fail.<br>Example: stonith:fence_sbd agent requires devices option with list of SBD disks.<br>Example: stonith:external/sbd agent does not require devices option, but `sap_ha_pacemaker_cluster_sbd_devices`.

 Example: